 - You have a rash in the area like eczema or psoriasis (procedure can be done once this has cleared)

-BrowBeat Studio is female owned and operated and trains the most elite artist’s in all of North Texas.
+BrowBeat is female-owned and operated and trains the most elite artist’s in all of North Texas.
 Located conveniently in Irving, TX and central to the metroplex, open 7 days a week!
 Our experts can help you decide on the best treatment option for you.